A long list of everything we know in the world about how to be poor and disabled and still (most of the way) alive.

 💠 Learn more about how to get free or discounted Transportation Assistance for People with Disabilities or Chronic Illness.

-💠 State home aide programs are the most common home care programs our readers participate in.
+💠 State disability home aide programs are the most common home care programs our readers participate in.
 These programs provide free aides and other services to help people stay out of nursing homes.
 How To Apply for a State Home Aide

 💠 If you are homebound, check out How To Be Homebound for other ideas for at-home services.